ksator/junos-automation-with-ansible/junos_config/readme.md

 Playbooks:
 - pb.vlans.yml: configure a list of vlans on Junos devices and double check on Junos devices if it is OK with the new operationnal state.
-- pb.rollback.yml: rollback junos configuration on devices
+- pb.rollback.yml: rollback junos configuration on devices  (rollback 3)
 - pb.yml: pass some set/delete commands to Junos devices.

 Usage: